mapzen/terrarium/README.md

 ![](imgs/09-stamen.png)

-### DONE’s

-- Faster voronoi algorithm: right now each B Tile takes almost a minute to calculate!
-Kevin offered to make a C program to do that. https://github.com/mapzen/terrarium/pull/2

 ### TODO’s

-- Implement a texture per tile method on Tangram

-- Add more vertices to compute on the GeoJson geometry tiles using contours lines, so we are sure there is enough information to cover non urban areas.
+- Add more vertices to compute on the GeoJson geometry tiles using **contour data**, so we are sure there is enough information to cover non urban areas.

 - Under zoom level 12, geoJSON tiles are too big (~10mb in the worst scenario).
 These zoom levels may not need so much definition for the terrain geometry.
-Simplifing data coming from elevation contours and heightmap/normalmap may be enough.
+Simplifying data coming from elevation contours and heightmap/normalmap may be enough.
 Contour/roads data is enough until between 1-14 as the buildings are too small to be visible.
 Or maybe just heightmap/normalmap is enough as users don’t really see the terrain under 12.

 ## Building your own set of terrarium tiles